-All essays should specifically address the Essay Topic, which is:
+All essays should specifically address one of the three Essay Topics listed above.

-Eligibility – The contest is open to writers aged 12-18 at some point during the contest period (September 1, 2020-March 8, 2021).
+Eligibility – The contest is open to writers in grades 5-12, (ages 10-18) at some point during the contest period September 1, 2022-March 31, 2023.
 No more than one submission will be accepted for each essay writer.
-Writers must be located in North America or Hawaii, and all submissions should be in English.
+Writers must be located in North America, Hawaii, or a U.S. military address, and all submissions should be in English.
 Employees of Stossel in the Classroom, Stossel TV, and Center for Independent Thought, or any person or organization involved in the operation and/or setup of the contest, and their immediate family members are not eligible for this contest.
 Previous winners of a Stossel in the Classroom first place prize are not eligible for prizes in our subsequent contests.

 Plagiarism – All essays must be the original work of the student whose name is listed on the submission form.
 Plagiarism will result in immediate disqualification.

 Taxes – Winners will be solely responsible for any federal, state, or local taxes on winnings.

 Judges – Essays will be judged on their ability to answer the topic question in an articulate, clear, and organized manner.
 Stossel in the Classroom will evaluate essay submissions in a fair and unbiased four-round judging system, in which judges all use the same criteria.
 Judges will be selected by Stossel in the Classroom based on their backgrounds and expertise in education, writing, and the subject matter.
 Decisions of the judges are final.

 Ownership and Use – The ownership of any submission remains the property of the writer, but entry into the competition constitutes the entrant’s permission and consent, without compensation, with or without attribution, for Stossel in the Classroom, Stossel TV, and Center for Independent Thought to use, reproduce, transmit, post, distribute, adapt, edit, and/or display the submission.